 Please Note: If you certify that your domestic partner and/or your domestic partner's children are your tax dependents, you will not be subject to taxation of imputed income on the tax dependent's coverage.

 Enrolling a Domestic Partner

-Additional information on enrolling and the tax consequences of covering a domestic partner can be found via the Expatriate Health Benefits Resources page on the JPMC intranet.
+Additional information on enrolling and the tax consequences of covering a domestic partner can be found on My Health.
+Domestic Partner Coverage Guide available via the Expatriate Health Benefits Resources page.